felixn-unity/aoscxgo/README.md

 ## Basic Connection

-The application will automatically read configuration from environment variables:
+The application will automatically read configuration from environment variables and detect the best API version:

 ```go
 package main